-My step-father, Arthur Denis Brian Cunningham was one of Barton's many victims when his life was uncerimoniously terminated under her 'care' in 1998 due to being administered excessive and unnecessary drugs using a syringe-driver.
+Mr Cunningham, my step-father, was one of Barton's many victims when his life was unceremoniously terminated under her 'care' in 1998 due to being administered excessive and unnecessary drugs using a syringe-driver.

 After several aborted attempts, the police eventually investigated this doctor and her staff, but the case failed when it got to the CPS.
 The person dealing with this case at the CPS was Paul Close, and he conducted an interview with some of the families concerned to say there was insufficient evidence to prosecute.
 He did, however, indicate that the case would be reopened upon the presentation of new evidence.